cupsadarius/gcp_resource_cleaner/README.md

 ### GCP Resource Cleaner

 This is a simple tool that can be used to clean up GCP resources.
 It can be used to delete unused resources, or to clean up resources that are no longer needed.
+This tool will build a tree of GCP resources starting fromt he root folder then traverse the tree post-order and start to delete from the bottom up.

 ### Features